sf-wdi-37/project-03/README.md

 ## Instructor Groups

-###### Who will be my assigned instructor / DIR for this project?
+###### Who will be my assigned instructor for this project?

-You'll meet with your assigned instructor / DIR daily to guide you throughout the project.
-They will also be sending you feedback on the project afterwards.
+You'll meet with your assigned instructor daily throughout the project for feedback and guidance.

-#### INSTRUCTOR

-* TBD
-* TBD
-* TBD
-* TBD

 #### INSTRUCTOR